BezuglyR/TaskTracker/README.md

+### Monitoring tasks - Flower

+Flower is an open-source web application for monitoring and managing [Celery](https://docs.celeryq.dev/en/stable/#) clusters.
+It provides real-time information about the status of Celery workers and tasks.

 ### Service orchestration - Docker-compose

-`docker-compose` is an obvious choice to orchestrate several heterogeneous services and make them interoperate in an ensebmle, regardless of the environment.
+`docker-compose` is an obvious choice to orchestrate several heterogeneous services and make them interoperate in an ensemble, regardless of the environment.